cambridge-cares/TheWorldAvatar/Agents/PubChemAgent/README.md

 ## Description

-The `PubChem Agent` is a simple API to communicate with The World Avatar (TWA) knowledge graph to query for the requested information and autopopulate the missing data using the PubChem PUG REST API using the OntoSpecies ontology.
+The `PubChem Agent` is an agent that enables The World Avatar (TWA) knowledge graph to augment itself upon request with chemical information, which is being queried from PubChem using the PubChem PUG REST API, and represented semantically using OntoSpecies ontology.

 ## Installation